github/codeql/change-notes/1.23/analysis-javascript.md

 * The call graph has been improved to resolve method calls in more cases.
 This may produce more security alerts.

-* TypeScript 3.6 features are supported.
+* TypeScript 3.6 and 3.7 features are now supported.

 ## New queries